knpuniversity/symfony/knpu/ep6-security/role-hierarchy.md

 Of course, don't bother doing anything of this if your app is simple and will have just one or two different types of users.

-Ok, now that we know how give each user the *exact* access they need, let's find out howe to *impersonate* them.
+Ok, now that we know how to give each user the *exact* access they need, let's find out how to *impersonate* them.